freeCodeCamp/devdocs/.github/CONTRIBUTING.md

 ## Reporting bugs

-1. Update to the most recent master release; the bug may already be fixed.
+1. Update to the most recent main release; the bug may already be fixed.
 2. Search for existing issues; it's possible someone has already encountered this bug.
 3. Try to isolate the problem and include steps to reproduce it.
 4. Share as much information as possible (e.g. browser/OS environment, log output, stack trace, screenshots, etc.).